“As a father has compassion on his children,

 This Dutch Christian woman in the Salvation Army fought to save countless Jewish children — pulling the yellow stars from their clothes, sheltering them in her own apartment, and moving her charges when wartime bombs destroyed her home — until she was betrayed and nabbed by the Gestapo.

-A Christian nurse in war-ravaged Germany who had already lost both her husband and her home, Johanna Eck still risked all she had left to protect a young Jewish girl from the Nazis.
+Another among these Christian heroes was a nurse in war-ravaged Germany who had already lost both her husband and her home, Johanna Eck still risked all she had left to protect a young Jewish girl from the Nazis.

 (Photo credits: USHMM/Belarusian State Archive of Documentary Film and Photography, Yad Vashem, Yad Vashem, Yad Vashem, Yad Vashem, Yad Vashem)Tags: children Christians History Holocaust